Shooting Stars: A Toss Game Loved by All

 |Don’t forget to snip the angles and points before you turn.|

-Fill up the little buggers with rice, lentils, or any other small fill.
-I tried using beans but they wouldn’t get all the way into the points of the star, so that’s why I’d recommend something small as the filler.
+Fill up the stars with rice, lentils, or any other small fill.
+I tried using beans but they wouldn’t get all the way into the points of the star, so that’s why I’d recommend something small as the filler like rice.

 You’re done with this simple tutorial!
 Have a backyard get-together and let the kids (and the adults) have a bit of fun tossing these little cuties around!

 Thanks for sharing some time with us today.
-We would love it if you shared this with your friends and followers on social media.
-Don’t forget to connect with Ruffles and Rain Boots on Facebook!
+We would love it if you shared this with your friends and followers on Facebook or Pinterest.